Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 weight: 20
 ---

-Use the Asset Catalog UI to manage your assets, including: view, create, edit, activate, deprecate and archive assets.
+Use the Asset Catalog UI to manage your assets, including: view, create, activate, deprecate and archive assets.

+## Before you start

+* You must have credentials (provide content)

+## Objectives

+Learn how to use the Asset Catalog WebUI to create and manage assets.

 ## View assets